-Tips for Buying a Car That Fits Your Budget
+Tips for Getting a Car Loan That Fits Your Budget

-- You’ll spend less (perhaps thousands of dollars less) on your vehicle.
+- You’ll spend less (perhaps hundreds or thousands of dollars less) on your vehicle.

 - You’ll have the flexibility to change vehicles and fund other goals within a few short years.